Leica SL vs TL2

 Both the SL and the TL2 have been discontinued, but can regularly be found used on ebay.
 The SL was replaced by the Leica SL2, while the TL2 does not have a direct successor.
 Further information on the features and operation of the SL and TL2 can be found, respectively, in the Leica SL Manual (free pdf) or the online Leica TL2 Manual.

 So what is the bottom line?
 Is the Leica SL better than the Leica TL2 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Leica SL (Typ 601):

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Faster burst: Shoots at higher frequency (11 vs 7 flaps/sec) to capture the decisive moment.